 Although the group had departed shortly before the A Teams arrived on the twentieth, it had obviously performed some good work; refugee deaths at Yesilova were between twenty and twenty-five, proportionally low compared to the high death rate at other camps.
-But the refugee population was also more diverse than elsewhere, composed of Iraqi Kurds, Turkomans, Christians, and Iraqi Army deserters, with a greater potential for internal confusion.57
+But the refugee population was also more diverse than elsewhere, composed of Iraqi Kurds, Turkomans, Christians, and Iraqi Army deserters, with a greater potential for internal confusion.

 Another NGO medical team and, on the twenty-fifth, a British rifle platoon joined Major Gilmore's A Teams.
 The MSF's two workers addressed the medical requirements of the refugees, and the platoon from the battalion-size 40 Commando, Royal Marines, helped to distribute the relief supplies to them.
 Disagreements between the British and Turkish soldiers soon led to bouts of friction and controversy.
-As supplies were distributed, the Turkish soldiers tended to take some, particularly the blankets, for their own use.58
+As supplies were distributed, the Turkish soldiers tended to take some, particularly the blankets, for their own use.

 Well aware of the need to stay on good terms with the Turks, the Special Forces soldiers remained watchful to keep such pilferage at a manageable level.
 The Royal Marines, displaying less cultural awareness, were not as tolerant.
 The situation grew worse at the camp when a visiting Turkish senior official became engaged in an altercation with several of them; he subsequently accused a Royal Marine of pointing a weapon at him.
-The incident soon surfaced in both the Turkish and British press, causing some turmoil within the coalition before finally dying down.59 with little preparation and no planning.
-With Europe as their operational specialty, they had no regional orientation to the Middle East, and the few who had participated in Operation PROVEN FORCE had little knowledge of the Kurds.
-Furthermore they did not possess any formal doctrine, organization, or equipment for humanitarian assistance operations.
-Their mission was time sensitive in the extreme.
-Quick adjustment and improvisation were essential.
+The incident soon surfaced in both the Turkish and British press, causing some turmoil within the coalition before finally dying down.